baethon/kex/README.md

 ### Using different database backend

-You will need to install client dependency:
+You need to install client dependency:

 - `mysql` for MySQL database
 - `pg` for PostgreSQL database